mdn/content/files/en-us/web/javascript/reference/global_objects/regexp/sticky/index.md

 {{EmbedInteractiveExample("pages/js/regexp-prototype-sticky.html", "taller")}}

+## Syntax

+### Return value

+The getter for `sticky` returns a boolean which is `true` if the `y` flag was used, and `false` otherwise.

+There is no setter for `sticky`, so you cannot change this property's value using assignment.

 ## Description

-`RegExp.prototype.sticky` has the value `true` if the `y` flag was used; otherwise, `false`.
 The `y` flag indicates that the regex attempts to match the target string only from the index indicated by the {{jsxref("RegExp/lastIndex", "lastIndex")}} property (and unlike a global regex, does not attempt to match from any later indexes).

-The set accessor of `sticky` is `undefined`.
-You cannot change this property directly.

 For both sticky regexes and [global](/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/global) regexes: